monkeyFeathers/Array-Method-Implementation/README.md

 b.unique();
 // [1, 2, 5, 99, 0, 6]`

-Given b.items is an array of words, frequency2 will return an objects with the most frequent character and the frequency.
+Given b.items is an array of words, frequency2 will return an object with the most frequent character and the frequency.

 `b.items = ['On', 'the', 'other', 'hand', 'we', 'denounce'];
 b.frequency2();